anunayreddy22/Data-Structures-and-Algorithms/README.md

 SEARCHING

 Linear search and Binary Search:

 When we try to find an element in an array it takes O(n) time. but we can do that in O(log n) i.e Binary Search in this we break the array into two halves and then search in that half so like this it takes O(log n) time but there is also a catch for this i.e. the Array should be sorted before doing Binary search.

+To understand how binary search works, imagine you are looking for a specific word in a dictionary.
+You could start by opening the dictionary to the middle page and looking for the word there.
+If the word is on that page,** you're done.** If the word is not on that page, you can then narrow down your search to either the first half of the dictionary or the second half of the dictionary.

+Binary search can be applied to any problem that can be expressed as a search problem over a monotonic function.
+This means that if you can find a way to represent your problem as a monotonic function, then you can use binary search to solve it.

 Binary Search (Iterative Approach):